carlwoodward/blog/source/posts/2013-12-09-ember-authentication-in-rails.markdown

 There are a bunch of examples out there for doing authentication.
 If you are looking for the ember side of authentication check out: http://jsbin.com/eQOZoGe/1/edit.
 The server code is the same as any other implementation except you will be using REST JSON API rather than rendering pages.

 One thing that can be tricky is that most of the examples use a local storage variable to check whether the user is logged in.
-The problem is that the local storage variables last forever but the server side session lasts for a finite amount of time so when the user trys to perform an action, they are logged in on the client side but logged out on the client side.
+The problem is that the local storage variables last forever but the server side session lasts for a finite amount of time so when the user trys to perform an action, they are logged in on the client side but logged out on the server side.

 ## Authenticated Controller